pokt-network/pocket/docs/specs/p2p.md

     1. Peer A constructs a message of bytes as follows: `[peer.persistentPubkey..., sharedKey...]`
     2. Peer A signs it with its persistent private key and sends it to be
     3. Peer B decrypts and the messages and sends back the same format: `[peer.persistentPubkey..., sharedKey...]`
-    4. Peer A upon receiving the response reconstructs the message with peer BÕs publickey and the shared secret it produced earlier and verifies it using BÕs persistent Publickey
+    4. Peer A upon receiving the response reconstructs the message with peer BÃ•s publickey and the shared secret it produced earlier and verifies it using BÃ•s persistent Publickey
 6. Peers use the shared secret as a symmetric key and communicate from then on with messages encrypted/decrypted via.
 AES 256-bit GCM with a randomly generated 12-byte nonce.

 ##### 6.3 Connections Pooling